sympa-community/sympa/src/smtpc/smtpc.1.md

 * `-f` _envelope_@_sen.der_, `-f`_envelope_@_sen.der_

-    Specifys envelope sender.
+    Specifies envelope sender.
     This option is required.

     To specify "null envelope sender", use a separate empty argument or "`<>`".

 * `--iam` _host.name_

-    Specifys host name or IP address literal used in EHLO or LHLO request.
+    Specifies host name or IP address literal used in EHLO or LHLO request.
     Default is "`localhost`".

 * `--lmtp` _host_[:_port_], `--lmtp` _path_